lockedsociety/todo-app/README.md

 - [ ] Warn when not done when time reached.
 - [ ] Download task as pdf or others.

+## Contributing

+Please read CONTRIBUTING.md for details.

 ## Developer

 - [Sujauddin](https://sujaudd1n.github.io)
 - [Akash](https://github.com/XD69Z)

+## License

+This project is licensed under MIT License - see the LICENSE.md file for details.